Course code: #3090

 Plus, you have the option of applying for an internship to gain valuable experience whilst receiving credit towards your degree.

-In this major you gain the skills you need in Business Analytics to succeed in the world of big data.
-You will learn how to analyse large volumes of data to support decision making across all areas of business.
+In this major at the University of Wollongong, you gain the skills you need in Business Analytics to succeed in the world of big data.

 You will gain an understanding of data management concepts and processing of relational data with:

-Cost of living | 1 person | $7,344 |
+Cost of living | 1 person | $8,052 |

-Accommodation | 1 bed room | $13,000 |
+Accommodation | 1 bed room | $15,063 |

-Tuition | 1 person | $30,240 |
+Tuition | 1 person | $32,448 |

 If you do not already meet the English requirements for your chosen course, you can complete an English course at UOW College Australia.
-UOW also recognises English language courses offered by some other colleges in Sydney.

-A guide to the length of English course you may need to study is provided below.
 Please note that this table should only be considered a guide.
-Lower scores in Writing may mean that you'll need to study English for longer.
+Lower Writing scores may mean you'll need to study English for longer.

 Score at time of application | Estimated time required to reach IELTS entry score (weeks) | |||||